shivermetim/public-file-dump/tims-book-wishlists/Comics-and-Childrens-Books.md

 ---

 # Dr Seuss
-- And To Think That I Saw It On Mulberry Street (1937)
 - The King's Stilts (1939)
 - Horton Hatches the Egg (1940)
 - Thidwick The Big-Hearted Moose (1948)